Choosing the right turntable

 Choosing the right turntable depends on various factors such as budget, usage, personal preferences, and your level of experience with analog sound.
 Here is a guide to help you make the best choice based on your needs.

-Determine the purpose of use
+Defining the purpose of use

 Home listening: If you want a turntable for personal listening and enjoying music at home, you should focus on sound quality and ease of use.